bmdyy/tudo/solution/README.md

 The admin may import users to the system from serialized PHP objects.
 We can pass any serialized object in fact, and the class 'Log' writes to an arbitrary file in the '\_\_destruct()' function, so we can use this to write executable code to the web root and then run it.

 PoC: `-`

+## Full Chain
+A shell script which chains together the three is included (`chain.sh`).
+Specifically, it chains together the Token Spray, XSS, and SSTI attacks.